Ulwaluko: Burning of the Iboma

+Cultural Significance and Controversy

+Ulwaluko remains a profoundly sacred and secretive rite, reserved exclusively for initiates and elder men.
+Media or public discussion of the rituals is often sensitive and can provoke backlash from communities.

+The practice of ulwaluko includes traditional body adornment such as clay body paint (umhlonyane or white ochre) and concludes with the burning of the ibhoma, symbolizing purification and rebirth.

+These rites embody the transfer of personal identity, responsibilities, and communal duties from elders to younger generations.

+Western criticisms often overlook the cultural context and the evolving safeguards embraced by Xhosa communities, many of whom strongly defend these traditions as essential to cultural preservation.

+Additional Related Customs

+Imikhwetha are often accompanied by community-wide celebrations featuring traditional dances, singing, and feasts.

+Post-birth rituals include imbeleko and burial of the placenta and umbilical cord near the homestead, customs elaborated in greetings such as Inkaba yakho iphi? (“Where is your navel?”), which reveals one’s origins, clan, and social status.

 Health concerns

 At least 969 initiates have died from complications resulting from the ritual since 1995.
 Accurate statistics are not available for the number of penile amputations, but it is estimated that their number is roughly twice the number of deaths.
 Most deaths and complications are the result of incompetence on the part of traditional practitioners.
 This is the reason why in particular Pondoland is heavily affected by deaths and complications.
 The Mpondo practised the ritual until King Faku prohibited it in the 1820s after he had lost several of his sons from complications.
 Initiation schools re-emerged in the 1980s and 1990s, and the ritual is now being practised on a large scale.

 In January 2014, Desmond Tutu urged traditional leadership and government to intervene, and "to draw on the skills of qualified medical practitioners to enhance our traditional circumcision practices."
 He furthermore emphasised the cultural importance of the ritual as an educational institution, preparing initiates "to contribute to building a better society for all."

 Over the summer in 2019 in South Africa, a total of 21 boys died in separate initiation schools throughout the region.
 The majority of the deaths were attributed to dehydration due to the restriction of water.
 The Health Minister, Zweli Mkhize, recommended that the schools no longer practice the ritual in summer months.

 Andre van der Merwe’s surgery on a 21-year-old man who fell victim of complications due to initiation rituals at illegitimate initiation schools.
 On 21 April 2017 a second penis transplant was performed by the same team of doctors led by Dr. van der Merwe on a 40-year-old man who lost his penis 17 years prior to the procedure.
 Doctors have said that due to the circumstances surrounding illegal circumcision schools, South Africa has become one of the countries with the greatest need for penis transplantation.